 There’s also HDR support, an immersive, 1800R curvature, and FreeSync which help keep things crisp.

-In timeline applications, like audio and video editing, the extra horizontal space is beneficial.
-The additional screen real estate with curved monitors makes them good for music production, as most DAWs are capable of resizing accordingly.
+Timeline applications like audio and video editing can greatly benefit from the additional horizontal screen real estate.
+Curved and ultrawide monitors are great for music production, and most modern DAWs are capable of resizing everything accordingly.

 Why do some music producers use two or more screens?